musja007/scikit-learn-cheat-sheet/README.md

 ### [SimpleImputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.SimpleImputer.html)

 Replaces missing values using a descriptive statistic (e.g. mean, median, or most frequent) along each column, or using a constant value.
+Parameters: `missing_values` specifies what we assume as a missing value, `strategy` specifies what we will replace the missing values with.

 ```
 import numpy as np